Al1374525/cs417SemesterProject/README.md

 "{...}" represents one or more functionss.
 ```
 The copy of the input library will be included in the .zip file

+## Input library
+The input library ('parse_temps.py') provides functions to read data points froma  file containing CPU temperatures.

+#### Example Input File
+The input file should contain CPU temperature data, where each line represents temperatures recorded at each time step: